Gisto/Gisto/README.md

 ## Status

-Please see [v2 branch](https://github.com/Gisto/Gisto/tree/v2) for upcoming version currently in development.
+Please see ["next" branch](https://github.com/Gisto/Gisto/tree/next) for upcoming version currently in development.

 [change.log](http://www.gistoapp.com/changelog/) of current version for more detailed info regarding new features, bug fixes and releases.